The fostering application process

 The facilitators are knowledgeable and encouraging."

 Jules and Ahmed, fostering with us since September 2017

-The visits are nothing to worry about.
-They help us to get to know you and your family and better understand the skills you have.
-We’ll also answer any questions you might have about fostering, and make sure you have all the information you need.
+The visits help us to get to know you and your family and better understand the skills and experience you have.
+We’ll also answer any questions you might have about fostering and make sure you have all the information you need.

-You and your social carer will meet with the fostering panel, so they can get to know you and ask you a few questions.
+You and your social worker will meet with the fostering panel, so they can get to know you and ask you a few questions.

-Our fostering panel will then meet to talk about your application.
-They can then make a recommendation to the fostering team senior manager about whether or not fostering is right for you.
+Our fostering panel will then talk about your application.
+They'll make a recommendation to the fostering team senior manager about whether or not fostering is right for you.

-If the fostering panel have made a positive recommendation for you, your application will most likely be approved.
+If the fostering panel have made a positive recommendation, your application will most likely be approved.